National Domestic Violence Order Scheme

 Previously, family and domestic violence orders (DVO’s) could only be enforced in the state or territory in which they were issued.

-The National Domestic Violence Order Scheme was on 25 November 2017 meaning that all DVOs (Police Family Violence Orders and Family Violence orders, including interim orders) issued from that date will automatically be recognised and enforced nationally.
+The National Domestic Violence Order Scheme allows DVOs (Police Family Violence Orders and Family Violence orders, including interim orders) to be automatically be recognised and enforced nationally.

 The National Domestic Violence Order Scheme has been designed to strengthen protection for victims and affected family members.
-All DVOs issued from 25 November 2017 will be automatically nationally recognised and any court in Australia will also have the ability to vary a nationally recognised DVO regardless of which state or territory issued it.
+All DVOs issued from 25 November 2017 are automatically nationally recognised and any court in Australia has the ability to vary a nationally recognised DVO regardless of which state or territory issued it.

 If you breach the conditions of a Nationally Recognised DVO you will be held accountable.